warhog/grillee/README.md

 The board has test pins for the serial connection to initially flash the software.

 ## Hardware
 The hardware schematics, gerber files, ... can be found in the `hardware` folder.
-It was important during design that all parts are easy to obtain.
+The components were chosen to be easy to obtain.
 The basic measurement circuit was taken from the WLANThermo Nano project ([schematics](https://github.com/WLANThermo-nano/WLANThermo_nano_Hardware/blob/master/nano%20v1%2B/circuit/Schaltplan%20WLANThermo%20Nano%20V1%2B.pdf)).